Weed Vs. Alcohol: Which Is The Better Vice For Parents?

 Drinking, especially long-term or heavy drinking, can mess with the brain, leading to learning and memory problems and increase the risk of anxiety and depression.
 Heavy drinking may cause Wernicke-Korsakoff syndrome, a brain disorder with symptoms such as amnesia, confusion, and hallucinations.
 Alcohol can also directly damage brain cells, but most resulting cognitive impairments are reversible after a year of sobriety.

-Effects of Marijuana and Alcohol on Mortality
+Effects of Weed vs. Alcohol on Mortality

 If you’re hitting the bottle hard, overdosing is a real concern.
 Hitting the vape pen hard?
 Not so much.
 Alcohol kills 88,000 people each year, and marijuana kills near zero, according to the American Addiction Centers.
 To get a lethal dose of THC, the main psychoactive compound in marijuana, you would need to smoke between 238 and 1,113 joints in one day.